jzvelc/gulp-revsolve/README.md

 _Usage_: Set this to override asset base paths.
 This is useful when dealing with sources which have different base paths.

-#### dirs
+#### patterns
 _Type_: `Array`

-_Usage_: Glob dir patterns which will be used to perform additional matching.
+_Usage_: Glob patterns which will be used to perform additional matching.
 Patterns are prepended to source paths.

 _Default_: []